desmosinc/desmos-sample-cms/README.md

 });
 ```

-- TODO: Run the script to prepopulate the db with sample data?

 Running the App Locally
 -----------------------
 The app needs a live connection to the database in order to run, so make sure you have a MongoDB process running: